 - Mingo Falls – If you make the complete drive to Cherokee, you can see one of the tallest waterfalls in the Appalachian Mountains, Mingo Falls.
 It is less than 1 mile (roundtrip) to see the 120 ft waterfall.

-- Deep Creek Waterfalls Loop – Head on over to the Deep Creek area and hike the Three Waterfalls Loop.
+- Deep Creek Waterfalls Loop – Head on over to the Deep Creek area and hike the Deep Creek Waterfalls Loop.
 This hike is about 2.2 miles roundtrip and you can see 3 spectacular waterfalls all within a short distance!

 5. Little River Road Drive